I grew up in the rural village of Borculo, known among

 Back to personal stories

-Not only pigs are scared, cows smell their end as well.
+Not only pigs are scared, cows smell that their end is near as well.